vapor/vapor/.github/contributing.md

 ### Release title

-The release title should be concise description of the change using normal sentence capitalization.
+The release title should be concise description.
 For example:

 - ✅ HTTP streaming improvements
 - ✅ Add case-insensitive routing
 - ✅ Fix `routes` command symbol usage

-The release titles should not be too verbose.
+The release titles should use sentence capitialization and not be too verbose.
 They should also use present tense.

+- ❌ Fix `routes` Command Symbol Usage
 - ❌ Add new method on RouteBuilder called `caseInsensitive` which can be used to enable case-insensitive routing
 - ❌ Fixed `routes` command symbol usage

 ### Release body

-The release body (or description) should contain more in-depth information about the change code examples if possible.
+The release body (or description) should contain more in-depth information about the change and code examples if possible.

 ✅